RusithHansana/background-generator/README.md

-git status - to check the status of the repo git add <file name> - to add untracked files || For multiple files use git . git commit - commit changes into git git pull - get changes from the git -->
+git status - to check the status of the repo git add <file name> - to add untracked files || For multiple files use git . git commit - commit changes into git git pull - get changes from the git git branch <branchname> - to create a new branch git checkout <branchname> - to switch a branch
+-->